jeroenpullens/NUCOMBog/README.md

 # NUCOMBog R package
 Installation guide:

-You can download the R package by running: "install.packages("NUCOMBog",depdencies=TRUE)".
+You can download the R package by running: "install.packages("NUCOMBog",dependencies=TRUE)".

 The example data can be found on http://jeroenpullens.github.io/NUCOMBog_data.